wheelercj/Parhelion/README.md

 ## how to create your own instance of this bot
 1. Create a Discord bot account ([see this guide](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/)), except don't create an `.env` file because Replit doesn't use those anymore.
 Instead, follow [this guide](https://docs.replit.com/repls/secrets-environment-variables) to set a Replit environment variable called `DISCORD_BOT_SECRET_TOKEN`.
-2. Optionally set an environment variable called `MY_USER_ID` with your Discord ID if you want to use the `r` command, which repeats your previous command.
+2. Optionally set the variable called `dev_discord_id` near the top of `common.py` with your Discord ID if you want to use the `r` command, which repeats your previous command.
 3. To keep the bot running continuously without Replit's premium "always on" option, you can use a free UptimeRobot account as explained in the first guide linked above.
 Replit isn't designed to host bots, so you will want to change hosts soon if you continue using this.

 ## guides